GFB News Magazine

 “It’s so important for students to understand how agriculture impacts their daily life.
 Fortunately, many teachers in our state are integrating agriculture into their daily lessons,” said GFB Educational Program Coordinator Lauren Goble.
 “This Georgia Farm Bureau award allows county Farm Bureaus to nominate a teacher who goes above and beyond to teach his/ her students about Georgia agriculture.
 We look forward to recognizing one of these teachers as the 2021 Georgia Ag in the Classroom Teacher of the Year.”

 • This award recognizes a Georgia educator for his/her excellence in incorporating agriculture into their Georgia standards curriculum.
 Agricultural concepts can support the teaching of many academic programs such as STEM, STEAM & STREAM.

-• May 6 is deadline to submit applications.
-Winner receives a $500 cash award & a trip to the 2023 National Ag in the Classroom Conference in Saratoga Springs, New York, June 28-July 1.
+• July 16 is deadline for submitting applications.
+Winner receives a $500 cash award & a trip to the 2022 National Ag in the Classroom Conference in Saratoga Springs, New York, June 28-July 1.

 • High school/middle school/elementary school ag teachers are not eligible for this award.